dinosaure/bob/CONTRIBUTING.md

 works while the second one fails.
 In this case, it is certainly because of a (transitive) dependency.

+Another aspect of Bob is the use of hearts.
+Historically, Bob only uses one core.
+It is possible that some parts could be optimised to use multiple cores.
+However, the inherent complexity of using multiple cores, as well as the notion of portability, pushes us to a certain conservatism on this issue.

+In this respect, and in order not to make the code more complex for a gain that is difficult to measure, we do not want to use several cores.

 ### Build and test `bob`

 You can easily build and test `bob` via OPAM: